MicroStrategy/rest-api-docs/docs/common-workflows/manage-incremental-refresh-report/create-an-irr-with-advanced-properties.md

 ---
-title: Workflow Sample - Create an Incremental Refresh Report With Advanced Properties
+title: Workflow sample - Create an incremental refresh report with advanced properties
-sidebar_label: Create an IRR with Advanced Properties
+sidebar_label: Create an IRR with advanced properties
 description: This topic covers several workflows for creating a new Incremental Refresh Report with advanced properties through the Modeling service.
 ---